-In this blog, I will discuss everything there is to know about SEM and we will be looking in-depth at the following aspects of it:
+In this blog, we will discuss everything there is to know about SEM and we will be looking in-depth at the following aspects of it:

 Let us begin this ‘What is SEM?’ blog by starting out with an introduction.